rogerburton/curiosity/content/documentation/smart.md

 - communicates these documents and collects agreements and signatures ;
 - processes these documents in the accounts ;
-- and produces views, possibly recalculated, for various legal or management purposes.Users are commercial parties (sellers, buyers, in the generic sense of the term), data entry operators, advisors and supervisors, but also recipients of legally required reports.
+- and produces views, possibly recalculated, for various legal or management purposes.
+Users are commercial parties (sellers, buyers, in the generic sense of the term), data entry operators, advisors and supervisors, but also recipients of legally required reports.